 5. The Spiritual Place of: Sergiev Posad

-I have been to a couple of Orthodox churches now and been impressed by the worship and interested by the differences from the western Christian church.
+I have been to a couple of Orthodox churches now and have been impressed by the worship and interested in the differences from the western Christian church.
 The first I visited must surely be the most beautiful, in a town not far from Moscow called Sergiev Posad.

 But it was slipping into the back of a mass that stopped me in my tracks.
 The congregation standing or prostrating themselves on the floor throughout; the subtle and exquisite singing before the iconostasis glowing gold and rising up and out into the shadows.